Linda Craddock

 I manipulate digital video, still photography, and acrylic paint as the source material for the collage elements on birch board.
 The final surface handling consists of oil paint and oil glazes.

-Working with textile and photography since the 1970s, Linda Craddock now paints with oil.
-An active member of the Alberta Society of Artists, she has an impressive list of regional, provincial, and national exhibitions including the Canadian Museum of Contemporary Photography, the Glenbow Museum, Medicine Hat College, Visual Arts Alberta Gallery, and the Edmonton Art Gallery (now the Art Gallery of Alberta).
+Her work has been featured in solo and group exhibitions across Alberta, British Columbia, Saskatchewan, and Ontario, as well as in Czech, Poland, and the United States, including the Canadian Museum of Contemporary Photography, the Glenbow Museum, Medicine Hat College, Visual Arts Alberta Gallery, and the Edmonton Art Gallery (now the Art Gallery of Alberta).

 Her work is found in the permanent collections of: The Canadian Museum of Contemporary Photography, Ottawa, ON.; The Art Gallery of Alberta, Edmonton, AB.; The Alberta Foundation for the Arts; Alberta Culture (Edmonton Law Courts); Pro Arts Society, Calgary; Cantos Music Foundation, University of Calgary, and numerous private collections in Canada, the United States, and Europe.